mtiller/ModelicaBook/text/source/behavior/discrete/bouncing.rst

-where :math:`v_{final}` is the (vertical) velocity of the ball immediately after contact with the surface, :math:`v_{initial}` is the velocity prior to contact and :math:`e` is the "coefficient of restitution" which is a measure of the fraction of momentum retained by the ball after the collision.
+where :math:`v_{final}` is the (vertical) velocity of the ball immediately after contact with the surface, :math:`v_{initial}` is the velocity prior to contact and :math:`e` is the coefficient of restitution, which is a measure of the fraction of momentum retained by the ball after the collision.

 Bringing all this together in Modelica might look something like this: